Athletic Band

 How do I join the Athletic Band?

-Joining athletic band is simple…just sign up for the class through BuckeyeLink!
+Joining the athletic band is simple…just sign up for the class through BuckeyeLink!
 Talk to your advisor if you have any questions.

 What is the class number for Athletic Band?